Pantonym/DV300_Term1/README.md

 `  ingredientExample!.totalWarehouse3 = ingredientExample!.totalWarehouse3 - 1;`
 `}`

-13. Craft Section - Crafting Recipes Only Adds to the Correct Warehouse's Amount
+13. Craft Section - Crafting Recipes Only Adds to the Correct Warehouse's Amount (Group Mate Responsibility: Glen)
 * The following excerpt from the code shown in point 10 is applicable, as it ensures only the correct warehouse is targeted:
 `if (warehouse === 1) {`
 `      // update the amount that has been crafted`
 `      recipeRequest!.totalWarehouse1 = recipeRequest!.totalWarehouse1 + amount; // updates (already incremented in frontend)`
 `    } else if (warehouse === 2) {...}`

-14. Craft Section - At Least 5 Craftable Items
+14. Craft Section - At Least 5 Craftable Items (Group Mate Responsibility: Glen)
 * There are 5 Craftable Items, as shown in the Demonstration Video.

 <!-- Development PROCESS -->